SNAPSHOT-Britain's bond market turmoil | Business

 * The BoE interventions have highlighted a growing segment of Britain's pensions sector - liability-driven investment. * LDI helps pension funds use derivatives to "match" assets and liabilities to avert risks of shortfalls in payouts, but the soaring interest rates have triggered emergency collateral calls for those funds to cover the derivatives.

-MAJOR PLAYERS * BoE governor Bailey said on Tuesday on the sidelines of an IMF meeting in Washington that BoE support for the pension funds would end as planned on Friday.
+MAJOR PLAYERS * Bank of England Governor Andrew Bailey told pension funds this week they had three days to fix liquidity problems before the bank withdrew emergency bond-buying support.

+* Some investors suspect, however, that the need to avoid further turmoil will prevail and the BoE will continue to buy bonds, even if not immediately after Friday's deadline. * Foreign minister Cleverly said changing Britain's leader would be a "disastrously bad idea", as he defended Truss from critics in the governing Conservative Party.

-* A BoE spokesperson said on Wednesday it had been made "absolutely clear" to banks at senior levels that the deadline would hold, after the Financial Times cited sources as saying it might be extended. * Prime Minister Liz Truss said on Wednesday she would not cut public spending after her government came under pressure to fund the tax cuts.
+* Truss said on Wednesday she would not cut public spending after her government came under pressure to fund the tax cuts.
 She also dismissed calls for an early election.

-* The BoE's chief economist, Huw Pill, said credible fiscal policy was needed as the BoE tries to rein in inflation, which is near a 40-year high at 9.9%.
-He said a "significant" monetary policy move was likely at the BoE's Nov.
-3 meeting.
-Markets are pricing in a 1 percentage point hike interest rates to 3.25%. * The pensions regulator said employers could have been called on to bail out pension schemes had the BoE not intervened.

-MARKET REACTION * The 20- and 30-year UK government bond yields both hit their highest since 2002 at 5.195% and 5.1% respectively, passing above 5% for the first time since the BoE began buying bonds on Sept.
-28 to calm the turmoil.
+MARKET REACTION

+* Longer-duration UK government bond yields fell on Thursday, easing back from 20-year highs struck on Wednesday before the BoE bought 4.4 billion pounds ($4.9 billion) of debt at its daily reverse auctions - which are due to end on Friday. * Sterling fell, however, marching towards Wednesday's almost two-week low, as investors nervously awaited the end of the emergency bond-buying programme.

+* "While the government shows little sign of turning back from the path of unfunded tax cuts, we can expect the market to focus on the risks of extended Gilt market volatility and potential contagion risks," said Jeremy Stretch, head of G10 FX Strategy at CIBC Capital Markets.
+Unless there is a "position adjustment" from the government, sterling will likely remain under pressure, he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)